 The Bab ar-Rahmah cemetery is 11,000 square metres and includes the graves of historical and prominent Muslim figures including Companions of the Prophet (saw), leaders and scholars from the Ottoman times.
 Muslim Hands plans to renovate the cemetery by repairing the graves, re-paving pathways, and providing maintenance throughout the year.
 Supporters can donate any minimal amount to £100 for every 5 square metres.

-Muslim Hands has been working closely with the Zakat Al-Quds Committee, the Jordanian authority that manages the affairs of Masjid Al-Aqsa, and for over a decade has carried out various restoration work on this historical site.
+Muslim Hands has been carrying out various restoration work on this historical site since 2008.
 Some of these works include the installation of the lighting system in the Qibali Masjid as well as the renovation of 48 ablution stations, for both males and females, providing up to 2,000 worshippers to use the facility every hour at Bab al-Asbat.

 Yasrab Shah, Muslim Hands Fundraising Director, said: